2. Fundamentals I#

 Anisotropy#

-Anisotropy in the context of groundwater flow refers to the property of subsurface materials that causes the flow of groundwater to exhibit varying degrees of preferential directionality.
+Anisotropy (already mentioned above) in the context of groundwater flow refers to the property of subsurface materials that causes the flow of groundwater to exhibit varying degrees of preferential directionality.
 In other words, the hydraulic conductivity of the underground formation is not the same in all directions.
 This anisotropic behavior is often observed in geological formations composed of layered or oriented materials such as sedimentary rocks, fractured bedrock, or layered aquifer systems.

 Anisotropy can significantly impact the movement of groundwater.
 When the hydraulic conductivity is higher in one direction compared to another, groundwater will tend to flow more readily along the path of least resistance, following the direction of higher conductivity.
 This can lead to uneven flow patterns and the development of preferential flow pathways within the subsurface.